 The holiday hoopla (HOOPLA) is behind us and the new year has begun.
 Many have enjoyed the feasts and treats of the season and are now ready to enact those New Year’s Resolutions for getting into better shape.
 That task can be a fun and entertaining experience when paired with a trip to one of Walt Disney World’s Central Florida theme parks.

-Dust off those hiking shoes or comfy sneakers and set a course for any of the area’s attractions to get those waking miles logged.
-As a way of wishing all of our readers a happy and healthy New Year, Inside the Magic has a breakdown of just how much walking (in miles) can be achieved in a walk around the park.
+Dust off those hiking shoes or comfy sneakers and set a course for any of the area’s attractions to get those walking miles logged.
+As a way of wishing all of our readers, a happy and healthy New Year, Inside the Magic has a breakdown of just how much walking (in miles) can be achieved in a walk around the park.

 Disney Springs: To circumnavigate the renovated Downtown Disney district now known as Disney Springs, start at the Art of Disney area and walk all the way around Cirque Du Soliel and back – earn just under 2 miles (1.83) and give yourself bonus points for managing to avoid the temptations of the many sumptuous food venues.